 There are three key concepts in Zend_Cache.
 One is the unique identifier (a string) that is used to identify cache records.
 The second one is the 'lifetime' directive as seen in the examples; it defines for how long the cached resource is considered 'fresh'.
 The third key concept is conditional execution so that parts of your code can be skipped entirely, boosting performance.
 The main frontend function (e.g. Zend_Cache_Core::get()) is always designed to return FALSE for a cache miss if that makes sense for the nature of a frontend.
-That enables end-users to wrap parts of the code they would like to cache (and skip) in $if()\{\dots\}$ statements where the condition is a Zend_Cache_Core::save()).
+That enables end-users to wrap parts of the code they would like to cache (and skip) in if(){ ... } statements where the condition is a Zend_Cache method itself.
+On the end if these blocks you must save what you've generated, however (e.g. Zend_Cache_Core::save()).